biosimulations/biosimulations/docs/users/faqs.md

 **How can I embed execution capabilities for my simulations into my website?**

-Developers can use runBioSimulations to provide their users capabilities to execute their simulations.
-Developers can achieve this simply by adding hyperlinks to the run simulations page, https://run.biosimulations.org/run.
+Developers can use runBioSimulations to provide capabilities of execute simulations to their users, by simply adding a hyperlink: https://run.biosimulations.org/run.

 The run simulations page supports several query arguments: